Knotweed family

 Rocky landscape near the Bara Lacha La Pass (c.
-3900 m), Lahaul, Himachal Pradesh, showing orange-yellow autumn foliage of Bistorta affinis and red foliage of Koenigia tortuosa.
+3900 m), Lahaul, Himachal Pradesh, northern India, showing orange-yellow autumn foliage of Bistorta affinis and red foliage of Koenigia tortuosa.
 (Photo copyright © by Kaj Halberg)

 Bistorta Bistort